 Third, in Figure \ref{fig:sens_ld}, we measure the effect of changing the link's propagation delay on the performance of \name. \name performs better than both the baselines in terms of higher F1-score by \emph{29-65\%} across all the environments and achieves a greater P99 Reduction by \emph{} across all environments. \name is sensitive to increasing propagation delay on the link beyond a point for a given number of concurrent flows.
 With increasing propagation delays, the ACKs received at the sender are often delayed and in such cases, \name may not have enough past context to predict accurately or perform queue selection.
-However, we do observe that even at high propagation delays of $200$ ms, \name still has marginal gains and does not drop quality or increase latency.
+However, even at high propagation delays of $200$ ms, \name still has observable gains and does not drop quality or increase latency.

 Finally, in Figure \ref{fig:sens_cc}, we measure the effect of only using a single TCP CC algorithm.
 We see that across several popular TCP CC algorithms, \name has better performance in terms of prediction F1-score by \emph{25-49\%}.
-We observed in our experiments that TCP BBR flows have slightly more random interactions and the prediction quality is a little lower with TCPBBR.
+We observed that TCP BBR flows have slightly more random interactions and the prediction F1-score is slightly lower (about 4-5\%).
 We feel this happens due to the probing nature of TCPBBR, which sends out special probing packets. \name currently cannot distinguish between such control packets explicitly and we understand this might be a potential reason for the reduced quality.
-Finally, we don't evaluate the P99 latency reduction for this environment as TCPCubic and TCPBBR cannot be configured to enable packet-level queue selection using ECN markings
+Finally, we don't evaluate the P99 latency reduction for TCPCubic and TCPBBR as they cannot be configured to enable packet-level queue selection using ECN markings